gileoo/SPBView/doc/Examples.md

 StatesEyeMovement = anti; pro
 ```
 In this example, we were only interested in the reaction times and not in the actual deviations from looking at a specific target.
 To minimize the data file sizes, we did not export the 3D eye positions for every time stamp, but replaced it by a constant but close to true value.
 Therefore, we used the _user-const_ keyword to fixate the three eye position values.
-Target and experiment state string have to be configured to match the according timed-lables in the __.tsv__ file.
+Target and experiment state string have to be configured to match the according timed-labels in the __.tsv__ file.
 They were either set by Tobii studio or OpenSesame.

 ## 2) Configure Targets